 Tens of millions of Americans currently struggle with eating disorders, and the problem appears to be growing.
-Teenage girls and young women are the most commonly affected, but eating disorders occur in both genders, and all ages and ethnic backgrounds worldwide.
+Teenage girls and young women are the most commonly affected, but eating disorders occur in both genders, all ages and all ethnic backgrounds worldwide.
 Many people go undiagnosed because they conceal their illness.

 Body image distortions are part of the diagnostic criteria for eating disorders.
 The American Psychiatric Association’s 2012 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), defines body image distortions as a “disturbance in the way in which one’s body weight or shape is experienced, undue influence of body weight or shape on self-evaluation, or persistent lack of recognition of the seriousness of the current low body weight.”